Skip to main content

 Quick Start

 Credentials are stored in your OS keychain when available, with a fallback to ~/.runlayer/config.yaml.
 Use --client cursor to target a specific client.
-Run without -y to preview changes before applying.
+Run without --yes to preview changes before applying.
+Auto-detection requires an existing client config.
+To provision a client before it has created one, target it explicitly—for example, runlayer setup sync --client codex --yes—and run the command as that user.

 Supported Clients